We’re committed to keeping our readers informed.

 What should I do to minimize my coronavirus risk?

 In most cases, COVID-19 is not fatal, but it appears to pose the greatest risk to elderly people and those with preexisting conditions.
 According to the CDC, eight out of ten deaths from COVID-19 in the U.S. have been adults age 65 and older.
 Doctors and medical workers may also be at greater risk, due to their higher-than-average odds of exposure.

-The CDC has recommended that Americans wear cloth face coverings while out in public, and 27 states and Washington D.C. now require residents to wear masks in public settings when social distancing is not possible.
+The CDC has recommended that Americans wear cloth face coverings while out in public, and more than half of states now require residents to wear masks in public settings when social distancing is not possible.

-Speaking on ABC’s This Week on Sunday, one day after Donald Trump was seen wearing a mask in public for the first time, Admiral Giroir, the assistant secretary of public health, said, “It’s really essential to wear masks,” adding, “We have to have like 90 percent of people wearing the masks in public in the hot-spot areas.
+Speaking on ABC’s This Week after Donald Trump was seen wearing a mask in public for the first time in July, Admiral Giroir, the assistant secretary of public health, said, “It’s really essential to wear masks,” adding, “We have to have like 90 percent of people wearing the masks in public in the hot-spot areas.
 If we don’t have that, we will not get control of the virus.”